 On January 11, 2011, the Society obtained a \$5 million revolving credit facility from U.S. Bank, which was then expanded to \$15 million as of April 8, 2014.
 The facility, which is unsecured, bears interest based on the Eurodollar rate plus 75 basis points.
 Interest only is payable monthly.
-At December 31, 2014 and 2013, \$8,600 and \$0, respectively, were outstanding under this revolving credit facility, and were reflected on the accompanying consolidated statements of financial position at notes payable.
-Interest expense amounted to \$63 and \$0 for the years ended December 31, 2014 and 2013, respectively.
-At December 31, 2014, the effective interest rate was 0.94%.
+At December 31, 2015 and 2014, \$8,600 was outstanding under this revolving credit facility, and was reflected on the accompanying consolidated statements of financial position as notes payable and line of credit.
+Interest expense amounted to \$100 and \$63 for the years ended December 31, 2015 and 2014, respectively.
+At December 31, 2015, the effective interest rate was 1.00%.

 On April 5, 2011, the Society obtained a \$20 million revolving credit facility, secured by DFMS's investment in unrestricted marketable securities, from Bank of America Merrill Lynch, to be used primarily for working capital and other business purposes.
 The facility bore interest based on the Eurodollar rate plus 1.0%.
 Interest was payable monthly.
 The revolving credit could be drawn and repaid at any time through April 2016.
 On April 8, 2014, the Society repaid all principal and interest due under the revolving credit facility from Bank of America Merrill Lynch.
 All collateral pledged was released.
-At December 31, 2014 and 2013, \$0 and \$9,155, respectively, were outstanding under this loan and were reflected on the accompanying consolidated statements of financial position as notes payable.
-Interest expense amounted to \$57 and \$128 for the years ended December 31, 2014 and 2013, respectively.
-At December 31, 2013, the effective interest rate was 1.27%.
+At December 31, 2015 and 2014, no amounts were outstanding under this loan.
+Interest expense amounted to \$57 for the year ended December 31, 2014.
+At December 31, 2014, the effective interest rate was 0.94%.

-Notes to Consolidated Financial Statements December 31, 2014 and 2013 (Dollar amounts in thousands)
+Notes to Consolidated Financial Statements December 31, 2015 and 2014 (Dollar amounts in thousands)